-Only stockholders of record of the Class B Common Stock at the close of business on December 28, 2020 will be entitled to vote at the Annual Meeting.
+Only stockholders of record of the Class B Common Stock at the close of business on December 31, 2021 will be entitled to vote at the Annual Meeting.

-We hope that Class B stockholders will promptly vote over the internet, by phone, by mailing their proxy cards in the enclosed envelope or during the virtual meeting.
+We hope that Class B stockholders will promptly vote over the internet, by phone, or by mailing their proxy cards in the enclosed envelope.
+Stockholders are always welcome to vote during the virtual meeting.